Blog

 I loved the level of detail whilst walking around and whoever made the milk bottle skeletons needs a pat on the back.
 I’m not afraid to admit I’ll be stealing that idea for the kiddies at home.

 The tunnel of terror was absolutely my favourite part even though I spent the whole time trying to hold my husband’s hand as he was trying to shove me forward first.
-I jump very easily and I was pleased that my son didn’t want to go through so he stayed with his Nanny and little sister as they went on the alternate route which led them round the corner to the bottom of the tunnel.
+I jump very easily and I was pleased that my son didn’t want to go through so he stayed with his Nanny and little sister and they went on the alternate route which led them round the corner to the bottom of the tunnel.
 I’m tempted to say what you’ll find in there but actually I think it’s better if visitors discover it for themselves.
-Although I did have a few jumps and maybe went through a bit quickly I did have a good giggle and wish I’d gone back through it again.
+Although I had a few jumps I did have a good giggle and wish I’d gone back through it again.

 In the blink of an eye it was nearly 8pm so I went to watch the fire eater and entertainer on the West Lawn while the others went for a loo break.
 By now our son was exhausted so we decided we’d had enough fun and got them in the car ready for the long journey home.